Rahmenordnung/ink_dreams/README.md

 -- __Registration and Sign in/out__: Is a security measure that ensure that all user will be registered, recorded and authorized to work with some functionallity of the page.
 In my case I used Django Allauth.

--- __Reset password of a user__: Is realized with a Smtp code that sends a email to the customer that contains information and a link for the password reset, in case of a lost.
+-- __Reset password of a user__: Is realized with a _Google Smtp_ code(for local environment) and with _SendGrid_ (for Heroku) that sends a email to the customer that contains information and a link for the password reset, in case of a lost.

 -- __Shopping_list__: Display a list of the products that have been added to the shopping trolley, that will be in the future purchased.
 Here one can increse, diminish the product quantity, remove fully the book from the list, see the total, and by clicking in proceed to checkout will be redirected to provide information in order to purchase the products on the list.
 Or one can continue purchasing and so go back to the books list.